chickencraver97/PPT-samples/README.md

 ## Question 1: Find the Fibonacci Numbers

 Given an array of integers, find the elements in the array that are also Fibonacci numbers and return all such numbers as a list sorted in ascending order.
-If the array containts duplicates that are also Fibonacci numbers then the list returned should have only one entry for such numbers (i.e., the list should not contain duplicates).
+If the array contains duplicates that are also Fibonacci numbers then the list returned should have only one entry for such numbers (i.e., the list should not contain duplicates).

 The Fibonacci sequence is 1, 1, 2, 3, 5, 8, ...
 (0 is not part of the Fibonacci sequence.)